boogie-org/boogie-vscode/README.md

-# VS Code Boogie Extension
+# VS Code Extension for Boogie

 A Boogie language extension for VS Code.
 Supports basic syntax highlighting and Boogie verification.